Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (permutation-example)=

-Another common use-case of integer array indexing is to permute an array.
+Another common use case of integer array indexing is to permute an array.
 An array can be randomly permuted with {external+numpy:meth}`numpy.random.Generator.permutation`.
 But what if we want to permute two arrays with the same permutation?
 We can compute a permutation